Azure/azure-powershell/src/Accounts/Accounts/help/Connect-AzAccount.md

 ### -AccountId

-Account Id / User Id / User Name to login with in **Default (UserWithSubscriptionId)** parameter set; Account ID for access token in **AccessToken** parameter set; Account ID for managed service in
-**ManagedService** parameter set.
-Can be a managed service resource ID, or the associated client ID.
-To use the system assigned identity, leave this field blank.
+Account Id / User Id / User Name to login with in **Default (UserWithSubscriptionId)** parameter set; Account ID for access token in **AccessToken** parameter set; Account ID for managed service in **ManagedService** parameter set.
+It is the associated client id of UserAssigned identity.
+To use the SystemAssigned identity, leave this field blank.

 ```yaml
 Type: System.String